VBernasconi/digital_musicology/milestone1.md

 We are really interested in this research question because it will permit us to discover a new way to apprehend music and also to see which impact history can have on music.

 Possible outcomes are to see differences in audio features between songs that were in the Billboard Chart during the Cold War and the ones that were in it after, but also to see correlations between audio features of songs and socio-economical indicators.

-- How major socio-economical changes derived from the Cold war impacted american popular music?
-- What are the musical properties and/or genres that were more impacted by these events?
-- What are the most salient musical features with regards to this question?
-- Are there differences between musical genres, where they impacted in different ways?

 ### Concepts and Data